tetraptych/unrasterize/docs/usage.rst

 ..  image:: https://github.com/tetraptych/unrasterize/blob/master/docs/img/unrasterizer.gif?raw=true

-Here, the initial red triangle in the west represents pixels that fall below the threshold.
+Here, the initial red triangle in the west represents pixels that fall below the population threshold.
+This could represent an uninhabited geographical feature, like a mountainside or part of a like.

-The purple point indicates the point with the highest value.
+The initial purple pixel indicates the pixel with the highest value.
 It is chosen first.

-Then, all points within a square of radius ``mask_width`` are added to the mask (moving from turquoise to orange to red).
+All points within a square of radius ``mask_width`` of the chosen pixel are added to the mask (moving from turquoise to orange to red).
 These points will never be selected going forward.

-Next, the remaining (turquoise) point with the highest value is selected and the pixels around it are masked.
+Next, the remaining (turquoise) pixel with the highest value is selected and the pixels around it are masked.
+This process repeats ad infinitum.

 Examples
 --------